White Africans of European ancestry: Tanzania and elsewhere

-British diaspora in Africa
+British in Africa

 South Africa and the Cape Colony

 Although there were small British colonies along the West African coast from the 18th century onwards, mostly consisting of trading posts and castles, British colonisation of Africa began in earnest only at the end of the 18th century, in the Cape of Good Hope.
 It gained momentum following British annexation of the Cape from the Dutch East India Company, and the subsequent encouragement of migrating colonists in the Eastern Cape in an effort to consolidate the colony's eastern border.

 In the late 19th century, the discovery of gold and diamonds further encouraged colonisation of South Africa by the British.
 The search for gold drove expansion north into the Rhodesias (now Zimbabwe, Zambia, and Malawi).
 Simultaneously, British colonists began expansion into the fertile uplands (often called the "White Highlands") of British East Africa (in Kenya).
 Most of these colonies were not planned by the British government, with many colonial officials concluding they upset the balance of power in the region and left the long-established British interests vulnerable.

 Cecil Rhodes utilized his wealth and connections towards organizing this ad hoc movement and colonisation into a unified British policy.
 This policy had as its general aim the securing of a Cairo to Cape Town railway system, and colonising the upper highlands of East Africa and the whole of Southern Africa south of the Zambezi with British colonies in a manner akin to that of North America and Australasia.